Digital Wallets: Types, Ideas, and Future of Such Products

 Having considered different opinions, we can make a conclusion: e-payment services are developing at a very rapid pace.
 Of course, the parallel existence of two monetary systems is quite acceptable.
 But the power balance will be on the side of virtual money, this fact is too obvious to deny it.

 Now you’ve got a complete picture of the digital payment services and the future which may await them.
-Perhaps it's time to move to more action?
+Perhaps it's time to move to more action, what do you think?